 This module starts with some basic R, introduces further aspects of the R language, demonstrates how to use and write functions in R, introduces some programming tools and shows how R can be used to implement some Monte Carlo techniques.
 Alongside the programming aspects the module also illustrates basic exploratory data analysis in R and introduces the grammar of graphics employed in the ggplot2 graphics system.
 The R web application Shiny is also illustrated.15 credits

 - Data Analytics Dissertation Project

 For your individual project, you can choose from a wide range of possibilities in many different environments both within and outside the University.
 The project is completed during the summer, and you will have a personal academic supervisor to guide you during this period.
 The individual project is examined by a dissertation based on the project work and an oral examination.60 credits

 - Modelling and Simulation of Natural Systems

 This module will provide a practical introduction to techniques used for modelling and simulating dynamic natural systems.
 Many natural systems can be modelled appropriately using differential equations, or individual based methods.
 In this module, you will explore and understand both modelling approaches.
 You will gain knowledge of the assumptions underlying these models, their limitations, and how they are derived.
 You will learn how to simulate and explore the dynamics of computational models, using a variety of examples mostly drawn from natural systems.
+At the end of the module, we will introduce basic recurrent neural networks as examples of dynamical systems with multiple timescales.
 You should be aware that there are limited places available on this course.15 credits

 - Computer Security and Forensics